 If you are familiar with OAuth 2.0 and its various flows, you may have noticed that we didn't mention any of them above.
 That is because, if your application doesn't have multiple websites all logging in via a common login portal (like how Google has a common login portal for all its services), you don't need OAuth 2.0!
 In fact, you don't even need OAuth 2.0 if you have multiple sub domains for your application - it can all work using session cookies.

 However, in case you do have different applications that are on different domains and need to login via a common site (for example,

 auth.com), then you will require OAuth.
 At the moment, we are not yet an OAuth 2.0 provider, but we are working towards it.

 You can use multiple recipes at once too.
 Most of these guides will be using the Session recipe along with one of the login recipes.

-The reason we have divided SuperTokens into recipes is so that when using a recipe, you all the configurations and types are specific to that recipe's feature set.
-This in turn, makes it easier for you customise the auth logic over time.
+The reason we have divided SuperTokens into recipes is so that when using a recipe, all the configurations and types are specific to that recipe's feature set.
+This in turn, makes it easier for you customise the auth logic.